Does Lifting Your Truck Lower Its Gas Mileage?

 Hard Working Trucks expounds on the reasons why your lifted truck may not get as great of gas mileage as it did before.
 When you lift your truck, there are two changes that are “mpg killers”, the taller, heavier tires and the higher ride.
 With the truck body sitting taller, the vehicle is less aerodynamic and encounters greater wind resistance.

-Reference.com explains that when choosing a lift kit and tires for your truck there are things to consider that have the least impact on your vehicle’s gas mileage without affecting performance.
+Reference.com explains that when choosing a lift kit and tires for your truck, there are things to consider that have the least impact on your vehicle’s gas mileage without affecting performance.

 Choosing your tires wisely and appropriately for your needs is essential.
 All-terrain tires will likely suit all your needs while driving on-road and in moderate off-road driving environments.
-More tread equals more tire on the ground and while mud-terrain tires deliver on off-road tracks, the result in lower gas mileage may make them less than satisfactory for everyday driving.
+More tread equals more tire on the ground, and while mud-terrain tires deliver on off-road tracks, the result in lower gas mileage may make them less than satisfactory for everyday driving.

-A suspension lift will also add weight to your truck reducing fuel efficiency, therefore, choosing lighter weight kit components will mitigate greater fuel consumption.
+A suspension lift will also add weight to your truck reducing fuel efficiency; therefore, choosing lighter-weight kit components will mitigate greater fuel consumption.

-Advantages to lifting a truck
+Advantages of lifting a truck